Nonparametric estimation in random coefficients binary choice models: SUPPLEMENTAL APPENDIX FOR ``NONPARAMETRIC ESTIMATION IN RANDOM COEFFICIENTS BINARY CHOICE MODELS''

-We first summarize some results on the Gegenbauer polynomials, which are used in various parts of the paper.
+We summarize some results on the Gegenbauer polynomials, which are used in various parts of the paper.
 These can be found in Erd\'elyi et al. (1953) and Groemer (1996).
-The Gegenbauer polynomials have the following explicit representation
+When $\nu=0$ and $d=2$, it is related to the Chebychev polynomials of the first kind, as